 The fundamental issue is that as the level set surface moves, we keep resampling the signed distance function on the fixed grid.
 Similar to the sampling theorem for signal processing, we cannot reliably represent small features (on the order of a grid cell thick or smaller) with this sampling.
-The level set represention tends to automatically eliminate these features as they move through the grid, no matter how formally accurate the advection scheme is.2

-To fix this, we thus need to augment our grid representation of the level set.
-This is the subject of chapter 10, so I will say no more here.
+The level set represention tends to automatically eliminate these features as they move through the grid, no matter how formally accurate the advection scheme is.2 To fix this, we thus need to augment or replace our grid representation of the level set.
+Several methods have been proposed to do this, mostly relying on including marker particles in the simulation.